sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 When testing my site, the areas that needed re-assessing was the portfolio section where i have tiled out my previous work, having to ensure that all

 # Deployment
+The site is hosted using github pages.

 # Credits
 ### *Content*
+All Content included, has been written by myself.

+#### Acknowledgement
 The percentage circles, i have used to highlight my skills were found from the following guide...
 (https://medium.com/@pppped/how-to-code-a-responsive-circular-percentage-chart-with-svg-and-css-3632f8cd7705) I have formatted these to suit the style of my project, but also to give accuracy for each skillset they represent.